Stephaniekhasoha/alx-system_engineering-devops/0x01-shell_permissions/README.md

-switching current user to super user
+*printing the effective username to the current user